- about RC servo motors

 Painted with this brush; fast, longer lasting, and cooler running,

-an 'in for a penny, in for a pound' kind of guy, or the one who
+an 'in for a penny, in for a pound' kind of guy, or the guy who

-buys good stuff secure in the knowledge it pays off in the long run
+buys good stuff, tools, etc. secure in the knowledge the good stuff pays off in the long run

 (e.g. well after you've forgotten the slight differences due to cost).